 We recommend that you use the Cypher query language, but you can also use Gremlin or REST traversals to query your instance.

-We test some drivers explicitely to ensure that they work properly with our hosting serice.
+We test some drivers explicitly to ensure that they work properly on our hosting service.
 The drivers we have tested to work with GrapheneDB are:

 - Java OGM

 - Node-neo4j (Node.js)